indefinit/MozFest2014-musicexpression-workshop/README.md

-# MozFest2014 music expression workshop
+# Musical expression on the open web

-Hello, you've made it to my Github repo for "music expression on the open web", a workshop held at the 2014 Mozilla Festival in London.
+Hello, you've made it to my Github repo for "musical expression on the open web", a workshop held at the 2014 Mozilla Festival in London.
 Here you will find everything you need to get started on the workshop challenges, creative inspiration, and helpful tools/utilities when working with the web audio api.

 **Workshop audience:** This workshop is targeted at beginner/intermediate coders/designers/musicians.
 I'm assuming participants have worked in javascript before, but not necessarily with the web audio api.
 It also helps to have a basic understanding of audio signal routing (inputs and outputs).
 If you're feeling overwhelmed but are still excited to create some novel experiences usging the web audio api, please reach out to either myself, one of the facilitators, or a buddy participant in the workshop!

+**[Tone.js](https://github.com/TONEnoTONE/Tone.js):** All examples use the Tone.js audio library, by Yotam Mann.
+Tone is intended for musician/programmers who want to compose complex computer music, but also want the flexibility of working with various other javascript libraries.

 Shortlink to this repo:  [bit.ly/indefinit-mozfest2014](http://bit.ly/indefinit-mozfest2014)